Kyriakosk/kyriakosk.github.io/_pages/about.md

   - /about.html
 ---
 I am a final-year PhD student at University College London.
-My research interests are extremal and probabilistic combinatorics.
+My research interests are extremal and probabilistic combinatorics, and graph theory.

 I completed my undergraduate and master's studies at the University of Edinburgh.
 Following this, I was awarded a Distinction for my MSc in Mathematics and Foundations of Computer Science from the University of Oxford.